Labiaplasty in Edinburgh

 Why do women have surgery?

-Labiaplasty most commonly involves reducing the size of the labia minora to achieve minimal or no protrusion of the labia minora beyond the labia majora.
-It may also be performed to correct asymmetry.
+Labiaplasty typically involves reducing the size of the labia minora to minimize or eliminate protrusion beyond the labia majora, and it may also address asymmetry.

-The procedure remains controversial for some, and we will discuss some of the main issues surrounding labiaplasty.
+While the procedure remains a topic of debate for some, we aim to discuss the main considerations surrounding labiaplasty.

-Research shows that cosmetic concerns are the primary motivation for women seeking to undergo labiaplasty, followed by physical issues of both a sexual and non-sexual nature.
-For example, a study of 163 labiaplasty patients in 2000 showed that cosmetic dissatisfaction with labia (87%), discomfort when wearing clothing (64%) or when participating in sports (26%), and painful sexual intercourse (43%) were the main reasons for having surgery.
-A more recent study of 35 women showed that 71% had concerns with appearance, 69% with physical (non-sexual), 60% with sexual function and 45% with psychological symptoms such as self-esteem.
+Research shows that cosmetic concerns are the primary motivation for women pursuing labiaplasty, followed by physical issues that can affect both sexual and non-sexual activities.
+For example, a study of 163 labiaplasty patients in 2000 found that dissatisfaction with labial appearance (87%), discomfort in clothing (64%), sports-related discomfort (26%), and painful intercourse (43%) were key reasons for surgery.
+A more recent study of 35 women indicated that 71% cited appearance concerns, 69% noted physical (non-sexual) discomfort, 60% mentioned sexual function, and 45% reported psychological factors, including self-esteem.

 Designer vaginas or Designer vulvas?